ibm-cloud-docs/EventStreams/eventstreams155.md

 This operation is destructive and results in the loss of all message and topic definitions.
 See notes above.
 {:important}

-1 Provision an instance of {{site.data.keyword.messagehub}}.
+1 Provision an instance of {{site.data.keyword.messagehubfull}}.
 This feature is supported only on the Enterprise plan.
-2 Provision an instance of {{site.data.keyword.keymanagementserviceshort}}.
+2 Provision an instance of {{site.data.keyword.keymanagementservicefull}}.
 3 Create an 'Authorization' to allow the {{site.data.keyword.messagehub}} instance to access the {{site.data.keyword.keymanagementserviceshort}} instance [add instructions or link to cloud docs].
 4 Create or import a root key in to {{site.data.keyword.keymanagementserviceshort}} [show how or link to KP instructions for this step].
 5 Retrieve the CRN (Cloud Resource Name) of the key using the 'View CRN' option in the {{site.data.keyword.keymanagementserviceshort}} Management portal.